magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_V_Makudonarudo.md

 **Dizunirando** —> She rode an imaginary carousel, laughing with a girlish delight she had long buried.

 **Kōhī Kēki.
-Aisukurīmu Konbini.** —She played a shop girl in a convenience store, eager, breathless, selling coffee, cake, ice cream, every gesture exaggerated, ridiculous, alive.
+Aisukurīmu Konbini.** —>She played a shop girl in a convenience store, eager, breathless, selling coffee, cake, ice cream, every gesture exaggerated, ridiculous, alive.

 The music whipped her into motion.
 She lost control, every lyric a cue, every beat a command.
 She was no longer in her room but back in the rehearsal space, back in the freedom she had denied herself.

-At the final shout -
+At the final shout —>

 **“Ba-ka-ya-ro-u!”**